medinags/vps-challenge/README.md

 14. **End of Game:** After 2 minutes, enter your name to rank on the Wayspot leaderboard.

 # Test And Build

+You can test the application using Playback mode, allowing you to test VPS features.
+It's crucial to control camera movement during testing, so it's best to build the application as previously explained.
+If you wish to test indoors, you can disable VPS mode.

+For Android, you can download the APK from this link: [APK Download Link]

+To build for iPhone, follow these requirements:

+## Requirements:

+- Unity 2022.3.24f1
+- ARDK 3.6.
+- Xcode 15.0.1

+## Tested Devices:

+- iPhone 13 Pro
+- Pixel 4XL
+## Troubleshooting:

+Sometimes, the build from Xcode may fail due to a known issue.
+The solution is:

+1. Open XCodeProject
+2. Build Setting
+3. UnityFramework
+4. Linkin - General
+5. Other Linker Flasg
+6. Add "-ld64"
+7. Build